kdalkafoukis/diploma_thesis/README.md

 # Diploma Thesis

-__A platform for monitoring cloud infrastructures by the infrastructure administrator.Completed on June, 2016.__
+__A platform for monitoring cloud infrastructures by the infrastructure administrator.__

+__Created to run in ICBnet Lab of NTUA.Completed on June, 2016.__

 __The platform that works in the Cloud Infrastructure, gathers Logs from Openstack & Zabbix elements and stores them to Apache Cassandra which is a NoSQL database and Apache Spark on top of Cassandra does batch analysis.__